 When driving on the highway, your part-time four-wheel drive should always be in 2H.
 This means the front driveshaft is disengaged and the front wheels are simply coasting along.
 Great!
 No risk of drivetrain binding there.
 In 2H mode, all the power is being exclusively sent to the rear axle via the rear driveshaft.
 The transfer box of a part-time 4WD is also not engaged in 2H mode.

 A part-time 4-wheel drive is designed to be driven in 2H mode on a high traction surface such as a concrete pavement or a tarmac highway.
 This will return decent mpg figures since the 4WD will now function similarly to a rear-wheel-drive vehicle.
 Where only the rear wheels are being propelled.
 It’s also easier on your tires.

 What compound is the highway tarmac made of?
 Tarmac is a material that covers the surface of the road or any outdoor area.
 Tarmac primarily consists of broken stones and tar.
 It was first patented by English inventor Edgar Purnell Hooley in 1902.
 Most countries around the world’s highways are covered in tarmac since it offers high traction in a variety of conditions.
 So when driving on tarmac, the same as when on dry pavement, make sure you are in 2H mode.

-When is it safe to drive in 4-wheel drive on the highway?
+When is it Safe to Drive in a 4-Wheel Drive on the Highway?

 There are certain low traction road conditions such as snow-covered tarmac or icy road surfaces that could warrant driving in 4-wheel drive mode on pavement or highway.
 This decision is purely up to the driver’s discretion since he will need to physically engage 4H.